syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * ["Day", "Week", "WorkWeek", "Month", "Agenda"]

-Defines the view collection to be displayed on the Scheduler.
-By default, it shows up all the views namely – Day, Week, WorkWeek and Month.
+Defines the view collection to be displayed on the Schedule.
+By default, it displays all the views namely, Day, Week, WorkWeek and Month.

 #### Example

-To display only the day and week view on the Scheduler,
+To display only the day and week view on the Schedule,

 {% highlight html %}